 - Browse our Frequently Asked Questions including including how to choose a Surgeon for your procedure

 Send a Confidential Enquiry form today.
-Or phone us during business hours on (03) 8849 1444 and ask for one of our Patient Care Advisors (Michelle or Donna).
+Or phone us during business hours on (03) 8849 1444 and ask for one of our Patient Care Coordinators (Michelle or Donna).

 Our Surgeons’ affiliations include:

 Payment methods your Tummy (Abdominoplasty) Tuck Surgery

 There are a number of payment methods options available – please read our Surgery Payment Methods page to find the best option for you.